 Next, “Radioactive” (ref.
 3).

 The 2012 song Radioactive is more telling.
 This song admits the fate of Mystery Babylon, also known as the beast of the earth with two horns like a lamb (ref.
 Revelation 18:8-10).
 The lyrics speak of a nuclear war, radiation, defeat, and a bus to prison.
 Furthermore, the army that carries a “red” flag wins the war.
 And the Son of man who wears a garment that is red, “a vesture dipped in blood” (ref.
 Revelation 19:13), wins the war.
 Further yet, the “sun hasn’t died”, as many Christians had presumed it would.
 It is not yet the time for the new Jerusalem from heaven.
 Still, the world has come to an end, because this is the dawn of a “new age”.
 “This is it, the apocalypse!”
 Radioactive is able to foretell the future because angels can time travel (ref.
 Deuteronomy 18:10).
 Remember, heaven exists outside the four dimensions of space and time.
 So, the words for Radioactive could only have come from an angel, specifically a fallen angel or a demon.

 Now, “Believer” (ref.
 4).

 The 2017 song Believer is where the demons reveal the sorcery of drugs, and brazenly rub it in.
 “First things first I’ma say all the words inside my head.”
 “My life, my love, my drive, it came from… Pain!
 You made me, you made me, a believer.”
 “Pain!
 You break me down, you build me up, a believer.”
 What do these lyrics mean?
 What is this song about?
 Pain-killers, specifically opioids!
 Heroin, which Dan Reynolds has admitted to taking (ref.
 1), is made from morphine, which is taken from opium poppies.

 You see, the demons don’t care anymore whether anyone knows about it or not.
 The time is almost up.

 What is incredible, though, is that despite this gloating the world remains largely oblivious.
 I have heard people insist that Radioactive is figurative (ref.
 5).
-I have heard people push the line that Demons have nothing to do with real demons (ref.
+I have heard people push the line that the song Demons has nothing to do with real demons (ref.
 6).